 logging format (that is, the current value of

-No distinction is made in the treatment of safe and unsafe
+When using row-based logging, no distinction is made in the treatment of safe and unsafe statements.

 Each statement flagged as unsafe generates a warning.
 Formerly,

-in cases where a great many such statements were executed on the
+if a large number of such statements were executed on the

-this, MySQL 5.6.7 introduced a warning suppression mechanism,
+prevent this, MySQL provides a warning suppression mechanism

 warnings have been generated more than 50 times in any 50-second